Easter Cakesicles

 • 2)

-Spoon melted chocolate into each cavity of the silicone cakesicle molds, spreading up the sides to coat evenly.
+Spoon melted chocolate into each cavity of the cakesicle silicone molds, spreading up the sides to coat evenly.
 Use the back of a spoon and/or turn around your mold to help spread the melted chocolate.

 • 3)